deBubz/StudyNotes/Uni/y1s2/DBFundamentals/a1/partC.md

   - This is not a complaint as I understand that this course was made to introduce Db to first year students.
 - **What did you learn about the content or skills that were presented in this class?**
   - Using Normalization as an extra step of verifying your db design.
 Even though it wasnt shown very well ( not the fault of the lecturer and tutor) due to the structure of the course.
+  - Or it could be the ERD process was shown so well that normalization seems obsolete.
   - It took me a while to understand that this is not a following process after completing the ERD but an alternative method of db design process or a verification method for the existing ERD design.
 - **How did doing the assignment change your understanding about this subject?**
   - Not much, I would say that this assessment only provided  more much needed practice for normalization and ERD design.
   - Beside that, the assessment shown me the importance of constantly reviewing your design to gradually improve and build it to satisfy given requirements.
+  - I am still very unsure about normalization part of how it should look like.
 - **What connections have you made between this subject and other subjects you have taken?**
   - Not much aside from other subjects such as BRM also using Db in the coursework.
   - This is only my second semester at and so far, I dont think UTS intergrates related subjects very well. e.g big difference in the notation used in BRM and DBFun.